decaylabs/moviedb/README.md

 ###React

-The app is madde up mostly of containers that communicate with my redux state.
-Some on my containers could be broken down and split out into functional components with the props being passed from a parent container.
-This is something that I might implement when doing a refactor and cleaning up the design implementation a bit.
+The app is made up mostly of containers that communicate with my redux state.
+Some on my containers could be broken down and made into functional components with the props being passed from a parent container.
+This is something that I might implement when doing a refactor and cleaning up my design implementation a bit.

 * components/
   1. **header.js** - Just a simple functional component that displays the title at the top.

 * containers/
-  1. **App.js** - Parent container that renders each corresponding component.
+  1. **App.js** - Parent container that renders each corresponding component / container.

-  2. **search_bar.js** - Render a form that submits the search term to the api call.
+  2. **search_bar.js** - Renders a form that submits the search term for an api call.
 The results update the redux-state movies.search property containing an array of ~10 objects.

   3. **movie_list.js** - Renders the list of search results.
-On update, it updates the movies.movie state to the first item so that the movie_viewer displays the top result.
+On component update, it updates the movies.movie state to the first item so that the movie_viewer displays the top result.
 Incorporates a responsive Scrollbars area for a clean organization of results.

   4. **favorites_list.js** - Before mounting, grabs all the saved favorites from the lokijs database.
 It then maps over the array of results and renders the list.
-On click, it will update the favorite property in the redux-state favorites.favorite property.
+On click, it will update the  property in the redux-state favorites.favorite.

   5. **movie_viewer.js** - Parent container for displaying the detailed information about a particular movie.
   On mount, checks the lokijs database for the first document.
 If nothing is in the DB, renders a simple div.

-  6. **movie_details.js** - Renders the movie details based what is in the current movies.movie state property.
+  6. **movie_details.js** - Renders the movie details based on what is in the movies.movie redux-state property.
 On mount and update, it checks to see if the current movie is already in the database.
 This allows the component to conditionally render the button for adding / removing items from the favorites collection in the db.

 ###Redux